ESG after the Omnibus Proposal: Regulations market forces, and climate risk

 Transition risks

-How climate change drives ESG reporting
+How climate change is driving ESG reporting

-Takeaway for companies
+Bottom line for companies

 • Integrate climate scenarios into financial and strategic planning.